-There is a personal encounter between orthopedagogue and the child, during which the orthopedagogic evaluator, as educator, comes to an understanding of the child's human existence as an educand, thus, an understanding which is entirely embedded in the reality of educating itself (see 170, 70).
+There is a personal encounter between the orthopedagogue and the child, during which the orthopedagogic evaluator, as educator, comes to an understanding of the child's human existence as an educand, thus, an understanding which is entirely embedded in the reality of educating itself (see 170, 70).

-"There is a subjective shifting, or merging into the child's world, during which two I-worlds (my-world-as-adult and your-world-as-child-restrained-in-becoming-adult) are changed into an intersubjective our-world, from which I-as-adult no longer stand aloof but try to eliminate this aloofness.
+"There is a subjective merging into the child's world during which two I-worlds (my-world-as-adult and your-world-as-child-restrainedin-becoming-adult) are changed into an intersubjective our-world, from which I-as-adult no longer stand aloof but try to eliminate this aloofness.

-This is an entry into another's humanity, which is related to our own understanding, and with which ... we already are primordially acquainted ..."
-According to Nel (174, 77 [in Afrikaans]), entry "means ... being present in the child's world".
+This is an entry into another's humanity, which is related to our own understanding, and with which ... we are already primordially acquainted ..."
+According to Nel (174, 77 [in Afrikaans]), entry means "... being present in the child's world".